Improving causal inference in interrupted time series analysis: the triple difference design: Discussion

 Finally, Linden \cite{linden2026} found that introducing treatment at the midpoint of the time series maximizes power for identifying trend changes in the MG-ITSA.
 This would apply equally to DDD-ITSA designs, as balanced pre- and post-treatment periods would minimize standard errors across all interaction terms.

 The DDD-ITSA design is particularly well-suited to several common scenarios in health services and policy research.
-First, when researchers suspect that two-group comparisons may be confounded by concurrent policy changes, economic shocks, or secular trends that differentially affect subgroups, the addition of a second control group can difference out these common sources of bias.
-Second, DDD-ITSA is valuable when treatment effects are expected to vary across an additional dimension such as demographic subgroups, payer types, or clinical conditions.
+First, when researchers suspect that two-group comparisons may be confounded by concurrent policy changes, economic shocks, or secular trends that differentially affect groups or comparison dimensions, the addition of a second control group can difference out these common sources of bias.
+Second, DDD-ITSA is valuable when treatment effects are expected to vary across an additional dimension such as demographic groups or comparison dimensions, payer types, or clinical conditions.
 Third, the design is appropriate when researchers have access to multiple potential control groups but are uncertain which provides the most valid counterfactual.
+Rather than choosing arbitrarily or averaging across controls, the DDD-ITSA framework leverages both comparisons simultaneously, with the triple-difference estimand providing a summary effect that differences out bias common to the two component comparisons.
+This interpretation relies on the assumption that any bias affecting the underlying difference-in-differences comparisons operates similarly across them, rather than on the validity of any single comparison in isolation.
+Fourth, DDD-ITSA can serve as a robustness check for standard MG-ITSA findings.
+When two-group and three-group analyses yield consistent results, confidence in causal inferences increases.
+When results diverge, as in scenarios C and D in Figure~\ref{fig:scenarios}, the pattern of findings can illuminate potential threats to validity and guide further investigation.
+For instance, a treatment effect in the secondary but not primary analysis (scenario C) might suggest spillover effects or confounding by events affecting the primary control, while effects in the primary but not secondary analysis (scenario D) might indicate that the secondary control is subject to unique influences that compromise its validity.

+A key identifying assumption underlying the DDD-ITSA framework is that the difference between the two difference-in-differences comparisons would have remained constant in the absence of the intervention.
+While this is sometimes framed as requiring only a single parallel trends condition, in practice it implies that any bias present in the primary comparison must be replicated in the secondary comparison in order to be differenced out.
+If the factors generating non-parallel trends differ across these comparisons, the DDD estimate may remain biased.
+Researchers should therefore carefully consider the plausibility of this assumption when selecting control groups and interpreting and reporting results \cite{linden2005}.

+Despite the complexities of the design, the newly added DDD-ITSA functionality in the \itsa{} package for Stata \cite{linden2015} simplifies the implementation and offers many options to ease interpretation and graphically display the outcomes (see the \itsa{} help file for a complete description of options and additional examples).
+The interested reader will find all of the code used here for computing results of the Proposition 99 example in the Appendix.